AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 +++Attributes

-* What fields and attributes are most commonly used across datasets?
+* What XDM fields are most commonly populated across all DataSets?
-* What fields and attributes are most commonly used across schemas?
+* What XDM fields and Attributes are most commonly used across schemas?
-* What fields and attributes are used in the Professional Users schema?
+* What XDM fields and Attributes are used in the Professional Users schema?
-* List the attributes used for this segment with id {SEGMENT_ID}.
+* List the Attributes used for this segment with id {SEGMENT_ID}.
 * How many XDM fields are used in 2+ Segments?
 * Which fields are most commonly used across segments?
 * Are there any fields that are used in only one segment?
-* What attributes are used for the Bronze loyalty segment?
+* What Attributes are used for the Bronze loyalty segment?
-* What attributes are not used in any segment?
+* What Attributes are not used in any segment?
-* What attributes are most commonly used in segments?
+* What Attributes are most commonly used in segments?

 +++